 - Sanity testing – Sanity testing is a type of testing that involves running of a subset of regression tests to ensure that a new fix hasn’t affected an already working functionality but in lesser time as compared to regression testing.

-That’s all I have in this section, please let me know in the comments if you have any questions.
+That’s all I have in this section.
+Let me know in the comments if you have any questions.
 Also, check our software testing tutorial here.

 Kuldeep is the founder and lead author of ArtOfTesting.
 He is skilled in test automation, performance testing, big data, and CI-CD.
 He brings his decade of experience to his current role where he is dedicated to educating the QA professionals.
 You can connect with him on LinkedIn.